thomonarch/bootloader-resurrection-toolkit/toolkit/bcd_repair.md

 # BCD Repair Guide

-This guide will cover how to recreate or repair the Windows BCD store.
-# BCD Repair Guide
-# BCD Repair Guide

 This guide explains how to repair or recreate the Windows Boot Configuration Data (BCD) when the system fails to boot or shows errors like:

 - "The boot configuration data for your PC is missing or contains errors."